mikediessner/mikediessner/README.md

 # About me

-I’m a third-year PhD candidate in Computing at Newcastle University in the UK.
+I’m a final-year PhD candidate in Computing at Newcastle University in the UK.
 As part of the Cloud Computing for Big Data CDT, I research how Bayesian optimisation frameworks can be utilised to optimise expensive-to-evaluate black-box functions with application in engineering, particularly fluid dynamics.

 ## Short biography